-Given this evidence, we then specifically test whether these results can indeed be traced back to zombie lending behavior by banks that regained some lending capacity due to the OMT announcement but still remained weakly-capitalized.
-Following Caballero, Hoshi, and Kashyap (2008) and Giannetti and Simonov (2013), we show that these banks extended loans to existing low-quality borrowers at interest rates that are below the rates paid by the most creditworthy European borrowers (high-quality public borrowers in non-GIIPS European countries).
-Lending at these very advantageous interest rates is a very strong indication that the banks' lending behavior can at least partially be explained by zombie lending motives.
+Given this evidence, we then specifically test whether these results can indeed be traced back to zombie lending behavior by banks that regained some lending capacity due to the OMT announcement but still remained weakly-capitalized and hence had riskshifting incentives.
+Following Caballero et al. (2008) and Giannetti and Simonov (2013), we show that these banks extended loans to existing low-quality borrowers at interest rates that are below the rates paid by the most creditworthy European borrowers (high-quality public borrowers in non-GIIPS European countries).
+A potential alternative explanation for this finding besides zombie lending due to risk-shifting incentives could be government pressure on specifically weakly-capitalized domestic banks to redirect credit to weak firms at advantageous interest rates to avoid defaults.
+If government pressure would indeed be the explanation for the banks' zombie lending behavior, we would expect that (i) a prior bank-firm lending relationship is not important for the likelihood of a new zombie loan, (ii) zombie lending is more prevalent for banks with a significant government ownership stake, and (iii) that especially government owned firms received zombie loans.
+However, we do not find evidence for any of these hypotheses, which suggests that the banks' zombie lending behavior is mainly driven by risk-shifting incentives of weakly-capitalized banks.